 Glossary of commonly used botanical terms and their definitions.
 Use the search bar below to look up a botanical term.

-Palmately compound - Leaflets radiating from one point, resembling a hand with the fingers spread.
-Leaves may also be palmately lobed or have palmate venation.
+Palmate - Divided or radiating from one point, resembling a hand with the fingers spread.
+Leaves may be palmately compound and/or palmately lobed; they may also have palmate venation.